patrickfuchs/buildH/README.md

 ## Documentation

-The full documentation is available on [readthedocs](https://buildh.readthedocs.io/en/latest/index.html).
+The full documentation is available at [Read the Docs](https://buildh.readthedocs.io/en/latest/index.html).

 ## Contributors